List of John McCain 2008 presidential campaign staff members

 John McCain was the Republican Party candidate for President of the United States in 2008.
-Rick Davis, his campaign manager, projected at one point that his staff would eventually increase to about 450.
+His campaign manager Rick Davis projected at one point that his staff would eventually increase to about 450.
 By early July 2008, it had opened 11 regional offices in key states and some 84 offices total across the country in a joint effort with the Republican National Committee.

 National leadership team

 Persons listed on the John McCain for President website: